 Fig. 1.
-PulseEdit can edit rPPG signal in a facial video to conceal the person's true physiological status, without visual distortion of his/her appearance.
-We impose negligible additive perturbation onto the facial region in the video, and successfully modify the HR extracted by the rPPG algorithm.
+PulseEdit can edit the rPPG signal in a facial video to conceal a person's true physiological status, without visual distortion of his/her appearance.
+We introduce negligible additive perturbations onto the facial region in the video, and successfully modify the HR extracted by the rPPG algorithm.
 In this example, HR is edited from 66 to 120 beats per minute (bpm) to avoid the disclosure of the user's true heart rate in the video.